rossinthecloud/rossinthecloud.github.io/_posts/2020-01-25-ASRVMwareError.md

 Using the configuration tool we can add authentication details for connecting to ESXi hosts/vCenter servers and also for authenticating to Windows and Linux machines for deployment of the Mobility Service which is used with ASR for VMWare.

 Once you have added the authentication details for connecting to your ESXi hosts/vCenter servers you can add these servers to your ASR environment via the Azure portal.
+(Note it can sometimes take 15-30 minutes for these to appear)

 ![Azure Portal]({{ site.baseurl }}/assets/img/blog/2020-01-25-ASRVMwareError/azure1.JPG)